 What Is G6PD Deficiency?

 G6PD is an enzyme (protein) in the body that assists the function of red blood cells.
 G6PD deficiency is when there is not enough G6PD enzyme in the body.
 It is a hereditary condition which means that children born with it had it passed down from one or both of the parents.
 It occurs because of a mutation to the X chromosome.

 What exactly does G6PD do?

 In particular, G6PD is the enzyme responsible for keeping red blood cells healthy and functioning well, so that they can live a normal “lifespan”.
 However, without adequate G6PD in the body, red blood cell function weakens, and they can “die” prematurely.

-What is hemolytic anemia?
+What is hemolytic anaemia?

-The body works constantly to regenerate red blood cells, and by now you know that one of the main functions of G6PD is to assist with this.
+The body works constantly to regenerate red blood cells.
+And by now you know that one of the main functions of G6PD is to assist with this.

 - Certain bacterial and viral infections